Insight: Great expectations fill Greenland as China eyes riches

 Four hours north from Nuuk by ship, through melting icebergs and passing whales, lies Maniitsoq, a symbol both of the hope foreigners bring and a reality check for Greenland's ambitions.

-U.S. giant Alcoa Inc is considering building an aluminum smelter there, strategically sited between European and North American markets.
+U.S. giant Alcoa Inc is considering building an aluminium smelter there, strategically sited between European and North American markets.
 It would entail the import of thousands of workers, possibly from China.

-The smelter would be fed from mines as far apart as Brazil and Australia and shipped out as aluminum to the world market.
+The smelter would be fed from mines as far apart as Brazil and Australia and shipped out as aluminium to the world market.
 Alcoa has not decided to go ahead.
-Among several pending issues, it wants to see whether cheaper foreign labor will be allowed.
+Among several pending issues, it wants to see whether cheaper foreign labour will be allowed.

 After it won greater self-rule in 2009, an annual grant from Denmark which has covered more than half of Greenland's public spending was effectively frozen at around 3.5 billion Danish crowns ($600 million) and will shrink in real value over time.